CCOMJHC/WIBL/UploadServer/README.md

 logger has the identifier "TNNAME-12CEC8B4-0C42-424C-82CD-FB4E96CD7153" with password/token "CAF1CA92-CB9E-437D-B391-7709A39D32B1".

+Note that if you don't have a password yet for the logger, omit the `-password` option and the code will generate a UUID password for you, then report it on the command line.
+Add the `-creds filename` parameter to write this information to a file for transfer locally.
+If the installation has updated JSON configuration files that include a path to the CA certificate, this is also reported in the credentials, since this is required for upload configuration on the logger.

 To verify that these loggers were added to the database, use the `sqlite3` command line utility:
 ```shell
 [ec2-user@ip-10-0-1-51 ~]$ sqlite3 db/loggers.db 'SELECT * FROM loggers'